-FOTCOH’s newest program is our Women’s Health Initiative.
-While providing medical care through the programs listed above, our team noticed that there is a need in Haitian communities for education and services around women’s health issues.
-For example, 42% of Haitian women give birth without a skilled birth attendant present – and once a child is born, they have a 10.8x higher chance of dying before the age of 5 in Haiti than in the U.S. .
+FOTCOH’s newest program is the Women’s Health Initiative which focuses on breastfeeding education, providing prenatal vitamins, and infant vitamin drops to the most vulnerable Haitians: pregnant women and infants.
+For example, 58% of Haitian women give birth without a skilled birth attendant present – and once a child is born, they have a 10.8x higher chance of dying before the age of 5 in Haiti than in the U.S. .

 Download FOTCOH’s brochure to learn more about our programs.

 FOTCOH’s work is only possible thanks to generous supporters like you.
 Make a donation today, and you’ll help provide healthcare and hope to the people of Haiti.